cqse/teamscale-profiler-dotnet/documentation/userguide.md

 By default, the upload daemon will upload finished trace files every 5 minutes.
 To change this interval, set the `uploadIntervalInMinutes` option in the config file to the desired value.
 Set the option in the config file to `0` to disable scheduled uploads.
 The uploader will then upload finished trace files when invoked and terminate immediately after.
 This allows complete manual control of uploads.

-## Disabling Trace File Merging
+## Trace-File Merging

-By default, the upload daemon will merge all line coverage that will be uploaded to the same destination into one file.
-This saves disk space and reduces the number of uploads.
-If this is not desired, you can turn this off by setting the `mergeLineCoverage` option in the config file to `false`.
+By default, the upload daemon merges all line coverage that will be uploaded to the same destination into a single file, to save disk space and reduce the number of uploads.
+Set the option `mergeLineCoverage` in the config file to `false`, to disable trace-file merging.

 ## Archiving Trace Files